 The concept of medical cost sharing is not new.
 The idea began nearly three decades ago as an innovative approach to manage healthcare expenses in the U. S., as people came together to “share” medical bills instead of paying for insurance.
 At a basic level, medical cost sharing communities, or healthcare sharing ministries, are groups of like-minded individuals that agree to help each other pay for their medical bills.

-How is medical cost sharing different from insurance?
+3. How is Medical Cost Sharing different from insurance?

-According to the Kaiser Family Foundation, annual premiums for employer-sponsored family health coverage reached $18,764 in 2017.
-Through Sedera’s medical cost sharing model, members save between 30% – 50% of the costs that are typically incurred with health insurance plans.
+According to the Kaiser Family Foundation, annual premiums for employer-sponsored family health coverage reached $19,616 in 2018.
+Through Sedera’s Medical Cost Sharing model, members save between 30% – 50% of the costs that are typically incurred with health insurance plans.
 Rather than paying monthly premiums to an insurance company, members contribute a given amount on a monthly basis and draw from community funds as medical needs arise.
-In addition, all medical bills over $500 are subject to negotiation, which saves money for individual members and the community as a whole.

 If you have additional questions about Sedera’s medical cost sharing membership, please reach out to us at sedera.com/contactus.